elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > **Input traffic** The first option is to slow down input traffic by configuring the rate at which the queue fills.
 To do so, either filter frames or pre-emptively drop them.
 You can also slow down input traffic by lowering the NIC's device weight.
 >
 > **Queue depth** You can also avoid socket queue overruns by increasing the queue depth.
-To do so, increase the value of either the rmem&#95;default kernel parameter or the SO&#95;RCVBUF socket option.
+To do so, increase the value of either the rmem_default kernel parameter or the SO_RCVBUF socket option.
 >
 > **Application call frequency** - Whenever possible, optimize the application to perform calls more frequently.
 This involves modifying or reconfiguring the network application to perform more frequent POSIX calls (such as **recv**, **read**).
 In turn, this allows an application to drain the queue faster.
 >